abhishikat/ML/readme.md

         S= {‘pi’,’pi’,’pi’…}: Number of pi depends on number of attributes.
         Version Space: It is intermediate of general hypothesis and Specific hypothesis.
         It not only just written one hypothesis but a set of all possible hypothesis based on training data-set.
+## Program 5: Bayesian Network
+   ### What Is A Bayesian Network?
+        A Bayesian Network falls under the category of Probabilistic Graphical Modelling (PGM) technique that is used to compute uncertainties by using the concept               of probability.
+Popularly known as Belief Networks, Bayesian Networks are used to model uncertainties by using Directed Acyclic Graphs (DAG).